Blogging, Writing And Statistically Analysing Literary Styles

 Have you stopped laughing yet?
 OK, then let’s continue.

 Does any of this really matter?
 Maybe, maybe not.
 José Saramago has built a fine literary career writing monumental sentences that stretch on for line after line.
-Foucault and Jameson may have written long sentences of tortured prose but, they also played a crucial role in defining the intellectual climate of the 20th century!
+Foucault and Jameson may have written long sentences of tortured prose.
+But, they also played a crucial role in defining the intellectual climate of the 20th century!
 Gladwell might be a good entry point into sociology and psychology, but anyone wanting to really understand those subjects will need to read further (and by extension dive into longer sentences and bigger words).

 Sentences are the packages we wrap our ideas into, not devices to lure readers in.
-What you have to say is the most important thing; assuming, of course, that you have something worthwhile to say.
-Often the truly malodorous trait of evangelists for populism is that the real desire of their heart lies not so much with the ideas they were sharing, but rather, with the microphone, pulpit or book contract through which they speak.
-If you goal is, above all else, attention and power, then populism may well be the best route forward.
-If not, then cultivate your own style, appropriate to your own ideas and the to the audience you share your life with.
+What you have to say is the most important thing.
+Assuming, of course, that you have something worthwhile to say.
+Often the most malodorous trait of populists isn’t so much the ideas the share, as the relentless focus on manipulating the platform through which they speak.
+Be it a news column, pulpit, radio microphone, or TV camera, their goal, above all else, is attention and power.

 Good afternoon, Fernando,